Use Cases/DevOps Agents

 Frequently asked questions

-Do guardrails work with MCP tools?
+How do coding agent guardrails work with MCP tools?

-How do I handle deployment approvals?
+How do deployment approval workflows work?